Piracy kidnappings: The Chandlers (October 2009 – November 2010)

-2011 decrease in piracy
+2011 - 2023 in piracy

-Counter-piracy initiatives by the international community such as the Combined Task Force 150, along with increased security measures aboard ships, greatly reduced the number of piracy attacks and kidnappings.
+By 2011, counter-piracy initiatives by the international community such as the Combined Task Force 150, along with increased security measures aboard ships, greatly reduced the number of piracy attacks and kidnappings.

+Piracy off the coast of Somalia surged again in the 2020s.
+The hijacking of the Ruen by Somali pirates was their first successful attack on commercial shipping tankers since 2017.

+EUNAVFOR reported over 20 hijackings or attempted hijackings of ships in the Gulf of Aden and Somali Basin from November 2023 to March 2024.

+MV Ruen hijacking & kidnapping (December 2023 – March 2024)

+On December 14, the first successful commercial ship hijacking since 2017 occurred in the Gulf of Guinea, off the coast of Somalia when Maltese-flagged MV Ruen was captured by Somali pirates.
+The hijacked vessel was rescued by the Indian Air Force on March 16, 2024, which disarmed 35 pirates onboard and rescued the remaining 11 crew then remaining in captivity.
+India transferred the 35 captured Somali pirates to Mumbai to be prosecuted for hijacking the vessel and for the kidnapping of its crew.

+MV Abdullah attack, hijacking and ransom

+On March 12, 2024, armed pirates in small boats attacked Bangladesh-flagged bulk carrier MV Abdullah. while underway from Maputo, Mozambique to the UAE.
+All 23 crew members aboard were taken hostage.
+Somali pirates released the vessel and crew on April 14, following payment of $4.7 million ransom.

 Gulf of Guinea

 Piracy shifted from Somalia towards the West African coast after 2012.
 More pirates have been present in the Gulf of Guinea, and attacks on ships have become more threatening as pirates have access to more advanced equipment.
 Foreigners are the targets of hijacking for ransom, since international vessels are more prevalent in the region.
 The Gulf of Guinea (where most piracy occurs) lacks security measures in comparison with the international waters off Somalia.
 Kidnappings for ransom have gradually increased farther from the coast, however, and pirates can operate 80 to 160 km from shore.
 Piracy incidents may occur on land, as well as aboard ships.

 According to Oceans Beyond Piracy, pirates in the Gulf of Guinea operate primarily on commercial ships for ransom.
+Officials reported Nigerian pirate gangs in the Gulf of Guinea shifting, in 2019, from cargo theft to kidnapping seafaring crews in order to extort ransom from ship owners.

 In the oil-rich Niger Delta region, ships are often hijacked and their oil stolen; pirates in the Gulf of Guinea rely on oil bunkering and kidnapping for ransom, with hostages generally held for a few days to a few weeks (a relatively-short time, compared to Somali kidnappings).
 Kidnappers receive a ransom in exchange for the hostages' release, but the payment is often lower than what was demanded.
 Kidnappings in the region are quick, cheap and short compared to Northern Nigeria, where the terrorist organisations Boko Haram and Ansaru operate differently: holding hostages for longer periods of time, for higher ransom payments.